 - Alexander disease (GFAP gene)

-To confirm/establish the diagnosis, we offer galactosylceramidase enzymatic testing, full GALC gene sequencing and deletion/duplication gene testing.
+To confirm/establish the diagnosis, we offer galactosylceramidase enzymatic testing, GALC gene sequencing and deletion/duplication gene testing.
 We also offer a broad selection of NGS panels designed for the molecular diagnostics of related conditions/phenotypes.

 Thus, CENTOGENE offers the following testing strategy for GALC gene testing: